 The main thing is to do your own research.
 Don’t believe all these attention-grabbing headlines in the mainstream media, especially when it comes to food and nutrition.
 Read it, then go away and do your own research.
 Find opinions or studies on both sides and then come to your own conclusion.

-To me it makes sense that we should be eating as much fruit and vegetables as possible and ignoring anyone who suggests a mere 3 portions daily is enough.
+To me, it makes sense that we should be eating as much fruit and vegetables as possible, and ignore anyone who suggests a mere 3 portions daily is enough.

 Discover more from Healthy Vix